Oneflow-Inc/oneflow-documentation/en/docs/basics/01_quickstart.md

 optimizer = flow.optim.SGD(model.parameters(), lr=1e-3)
 ```

-A train function is defined for training.
+The `train` function is defined for training.
 In a single training loop, the model make forward propagation, calculating loss, and back propagation to update model parameters.

 ```python